|Hair Color||Dark Brown|

 |Authored By / Featured In|

-Dark brown hair falls in loose curls from crown to just past her shoulders.
-Streaked with a paler honied brown, her voluminous curls frame a narrow, delicately featured face.
-Pale freckles are splayed over her brow and along her cheeks.
-Large hazel eyes are framed in thick lashes, bringing out the hints of green and gold within the irises.
-Her mouth is wide, expressive, usually giving away her emotions unless an effort is made to disguise them.
-She is of average height, her build slim, almost willowy.
-There is a youthfulness about her, something that lends an innocence to her, deserved or not.
+Dark brown hair falls in loose waves from a middle part to just past her shoulders.
+Streaked with a paler honied brown, her voluminous locks frame a narrow, delicately featured face.
+Her complexion is smooth and pale, save for some faint freckles that splay over her brow and along her cheeks.
+Large, keenly intelligent, hazel eyes are framed in thick lashes, bringing out the hints of green and gold within the irises.
+Her mouth is quite expressive, usually giving away her emotions unless an effort is made to disguise them.
+She is of average height, her build slim, almost willowy, which complements her innate elegance.
+Despite her poise, there's a youthfulness about her that lends an air of innocence, whether deserved or not.

 Figuring out Amari Keaton was something of a local pastime in Oakhaven.
 The vagaries of her personality from day to day were legend; sometimes sweet, sometimes cruel, always sharp witted, smart and observant.
 Intensity was her companion from a young age, and she is prone to bouts of it still when something manages to draw the fullness of her focus.
 There is an air of mystery that swirls around her, one never quite knows what to expect and she is often approaching things from oblique angles.